Skip to content

 Overview

-This article will teach you how to create a new CMS element via the Meteor Admin SDK.
-The plugin in this example will be named SwagBasicAppCmsElementExample, similar to the other guides.
+This guide explains how to create a new CMS element using the Meteor Admin SDK.
+The example plugin is named SwagBasicAppCmsElementExample, following the naming conventions used in other guides.

 Prerequisites